 Macedonia, and the Balkans as a whole, has its future in NATO and the European Union.
 Broad-sweeping reforms have already taken place, but much work remains to be done.
-With Russia breathing down upon the neck of many Balkan states, Less’s proposal falls perfectly in Putin’s plan--further disillusionment towards Europe and more ethnic conflict for Russia to mediate.
+With Russia breathing down upon the neck of many Balkan states, Less’s proposal falls perfectly in Putin’s plan–further disillusionment towards Europe and more ethnic conflict for Russia to mediate.
 Instead of rewarding all of the progress that has already been made, Less wants to destroy it and permanently sever the people of the Balkans from Europe.
-The irony, of course, is that once the Balkans is firmly politically and economically integrated with Europe and the Trans-Atlantic community, borders will become meaningless.
-Free trade, open borders for goods, services, capital, and investments will freely flow between the various states, regardless of what ethnic lines exist.
-Less speaks of the U.S benevolently bestowing a “final service” upon the Balkans by ethnically fragmenting it--using further balkanization to solve the problems in the Balkans.
-The final service the U.S should, and will bestow, is when it will finally greet future EU members Macedonia, Montenegro, Bosnia and Herzegovina, Kosovo, and Serbia into NATO and lay a better road map for a mutual future progress.
+The irony, of course, is that once the Balkans is firmly politically and economically integrated with Europe and the Transatlantic community, borders will become meaningless.
+Free trade, open borders for goods, services, capital, investments will freely flow between the various states, regardless of what ethnic lines exist.
+Less speaks of the U.S benevolently bestowing a “final service” upon the Balkans by ethnically fragmenting it–using further balkanization to solve the problems in the Balkans.
+The final service the U.S should, and will bestow, is when it will finally greet future EU members Macedonia, Serbia, Montenegro, and Bosnia and Herzegovina into NATO and lay a road map for a mutual future progress.

 The views of the author may not necessarily reflect the views of the United Macedonian Diaspora and Generation M.